What is Shitamachi?

 What is Shitamachi?
 If you’re heading to Tokyo, this is definitely something you’ll want to know about.
 Read on.

-Tokyo is a city with a ton of dimension which is what makes it such an endlessly interesting place to explore.
-But, while you’re exploring the neon lights and epically tall buildings, it’s important to also know about its other side – Old Tokyo.
+Tokyo is a city with a ton of dimension, which is what makes it such an endlessly exciting place to explore.
+But, while you’re exploring the neon lights and epically tall buildings, it’s essential to also know about its other side – Old Tokyo.

 Shitamachi generally refers to Old Tokyo, or Tokyo before World World II.
 So while there are plenty of Mid-Century Modern or Modernism spots to explore (see the Nagakin Capsule Tower), Shitamachi generally refers to those spots with an Old Tokyo post-war feel.